-Lead Projects, Natural Supplement and Other Projects under Development
+Lead Projects, Natural Supplements and Other Projects under Development

 We are actively operating and managing the development of our drug candidates through various subsidiaries.
 Each candidate is being researched in a subsidiary with a medical/scientific area of focus related to the drug candidate in development.
-We refer to these as our "Project Companies" and their products or areas of focus as our Lead Projects (i.e., ALS-4, SACT-1 and RPIDD), our natural supplements (i.e., NativusWell®) or Other Projects under Development (as defined below).
+We refer to these as our "Project Companies" and their products or areas of focus as our Lead Projects (i.e., ALS-4, SACT-1 and RPIDD), our natural supplements (i.e., NativusWell[®]) or Other Projects under Development (as defined below).
 The selection of a drug candidate is based on our estimate of the market potential for that candidate, the scientific expertise required to develop it, and our overall corporate strategy, including our ability to commit personnel and future investment to that candidate.

-To pursue a number of our current projects, our Project Companies have entered into standard license agreements with various university and licensing entities customized to the nature of each project.
+To pursue a number of our current projects, our Project Companies have entered into standard license agreements with various universities and licensing entities customized to the nature of each project.
 These license agreements largely contain the same terms, as is typically seen in license agreements for an early-stage life science invention; such terms include a worldwide license with licensed field comprising indications in the intended treatment areas, having upfront payments, certain royalty rates, sublicensing royalties, as well as provisions for payments upon occurrence of development and/or regulatory milestones.
-Under the license agreements, the Project Company must also adhere to certain diligence obligations and may or may not be required to obtain prior consent from the licensor to sublicense the invention.
+Under the license agreements, the Project Company must also adhere to certain diligence obligations (which may include specific diligence) and the types of activities or achievements that will satisfy those diligence obligations.
+Additionally, our Project Company may or may not be required to obtain prior consent from the licensor to sublicense the invention.
 The license terms of our Lead Projects are discussed in detail below.

 Generally speaking, pharmaceutical development consists of preclinical and clinical phases.
-Our immediate efforts would be on the preclinical phase which can further sub-divided into the following stages:
+The preclinical phase can further sub-divided into the following stages: